seamplex/feenox/doc/reference-va.md

 to define improper integrals with infinite limits.
  Default is $2^{50} \approx 1 \times 10^{15}$.

-#  `in_outer_initial`

-Flag that indicates if the current step is the initial step of an optimization of fit run.

 #  `in_static`

-Flag that indicates if feenox is solving the iterative static calculation.
+Flag that indicates if FeenoX is solving the iterative static calculation.

+This is a read-only variable that is non zero if the static calculation.

 #  `in_static_first`